dulko-dev/multiple__page/README.md

 <ol>
   <li>Clone repo to your desktop</li>
   <li>run `npm install` to install all the dependencies</li>
-  <li>Once the dependencies are installed, you can run `npm start` to start the application.
+  <li>Once the dependencies are installed, you can run <code>npm start</code> to start the application.
 You will then be able to access it at localhost:3000</li>
   </ol>